SpuQ/Journal-template/README.md

 <img src="journal-template.png" align="left" width="32%" />
 This is a self-care journal template for 10" Digital Notebooks.
 Whether you're going through a difficult time, or simply like to keep a structured journal, this template can be of great assistance.<br/>
 <br/>
-Designed by a person with Borderline Personality Disorder (DSM-V), a condition known for heightened sensitivity to mental crises, this template is part of a set of supporting tools to surviving a mental crisis.<br/>
+Designed by a person diagnosed with Borderline Personality Disorder (DSM-V), a condition known for heightened sensitivity to mental crises, this template is part of a set of supporting tools to surviving a mental crisis.<br/>
 <br/>
 Although this template is designed for Digital Notebooks, you can print these out on paper too.
 <br clear="left"/>